Table of Contents

 - Eligibility Criteria for a Post-Study Work Permit in France 2025

-- General Requirements for All Post-Study Work Permits
+- Requirements for Post-Study Work Permits

 - Documents Required for France Post-Study Work Visa